Spain: Barcelona and the Catalan Countryside: November 7-15, 2025

 Tues.
 November 11: Immersive Farm-to-Table Cooking Experience and Farmstay continued

 The following morning begins with a traditional Catalan farm breakfast featuring cured meats, local cheeses, fresh eggs, bread, and seasonal fruit.
 After breakfast, head out on a guided hike through Montseny Natural Park, exploring the region’s natural beauty and learning about its ecosystems and native plants.
-Return to the farmhouse for lunch, where you'll enjoy the slow-cooked dishes prepared the day before — typically slow-cooked lamb, goat, or chicken with fall vegetables and aromatics.
+Return to the farmhouse for lunch, where you'll enjoy the slow-cooked dishes prepared the day before — typically slow-cooked lamb, pork, or chicken with fall vegetables and aromatics.
 There is time for relaxation today before dinner, which will also be a hands-on experience.
 Upon departure the next morning, you'll be picked up in the village of Figaró and head to an olive farm in Pla de Bages, an inland region of Catalonia.

 Weds.
 November 12: Olive Oil, Pla de Bages In-Land Cuisine, and Montserrat